midtown-ai/glossary/glossary/c.md

  See also [C], [Contrastive Learning], [Loss Function]

+# Control System

+ A control system is a system that manages and regulates the behavior or operation of another system or process.
+It typically consists of sensors, actuators, and a controller.
+The sensors gather information about the system's current state, which is then compared to a desired state or setpoint.
+The controller processes this information and generates control signals that are sent to the actuators to adjust the system's inputs or parameters.
+The objective of a control system is to maintain the system's behavior within desired limits or achieve specific goals.

+ Control systems are a set of devices, components, and algorithms designed to regulate and manipulate the behavior of dynamic systems.
+These systems can be mechanical, electrical, chemical, or biological in nature.
+Control systems aim to maintain desired outputs or states by continuously monitoring and adjusting inputs or control signals.
+They play a crucial role in [automation], [robotics], manufacturing, and various other fields.

+ See also [C], ...

 # Convolution

  In math, Convolution = Merging the shape of 2 functions together.
 Ex: Function that fires fireworks * smoke for 1 firework overtime = smoke in the air at a specific time ( = cumulative add all contribution of all firework)